Smartkin/GMS-Logger/README.md

 	The available severity types are "Trace","Information","Debug","Warning","Error".

 ## API
-The API calls are simple and can all be found in API.cpp
+The API calls are simple and can all be found in API.cpp.
+You can also download [LoggerAPI.gml](LoggerAPI.gml) and import into GMS if you want to

 ## Compiling
 Library can be compiled using VisualStudio 2017(2015 might work too)